mvrdevelopment/spec/mvr-spec.md

 ## Packet definition

-All the packages define their payload as JSON documents (ISO/IEC 21778:2017).
+All the packages define their payload, unless otherwise stated, as JSON documents (ISO/IEC 21778:2017).

 When in Websocket Mode, all message should be send send as text unless otherwise defined.